facebook/zstd/doc/zstd_compression_format.md

 and a set of parameters which tells the decoder how to decompress it.

 A frame encapsulates one or multiple __blocks__.
-Each block can be compressed or not, and has a guaranteed maximum content size, which depends on frame parameters.
+Each block contains arbitrary content, which is described by its header, and has a guaranteed maximum content size, which depends on frame parameters.
 Unlike frames, each block depends on previous blocks for proper decoding.
 However, each block can be decompressed without waiting for its successor,